PixelsHub/pixelshub-unitynetrooms/docs/PlayerPermissions.md

 Existing permissions are a static register dictionary `Dictionary<string, List<string>>` that associates each permission's code with a list of player values.
 Players not contained in the list for a given code are thus not given permission.\
 A json serialization of the latest permissions `PlayerPermissions.RegisterJson` is automatically kept cached.\
 \
-The permission register can be read with readonly objects to allow external representation and fallback editing through the static method `PlayerPermissions.GenerateReadonlyList()`, which will return a `ReadonlyPlayerPermissionList`.\
+The permission register can be read with readonly objects to allow external representation through the static method `PlayerPermissions.GenerateReadonlyList()`, which will return a `ReadonlyPlayerPermissionList`.\
 \
 Example permissions json:
 ```